mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "instance (KnownNat i, KnownNat o) => Binary (OpaqueNet i o)"
 ~~~

+And, of course, we used the constructor-style existential this whole time
+instead of the continuation-style one because we can't directly write typeclass
+instances for the latter.

 An Existance For All
 --------------------

 We've learned about how to "cross" from the untyped world to the typed world
 and bring about contexts involving types that can depend on runtime factors.
+To
-To me, this is really where dependently typed programming starts --- when you
+me, this is really the point where dependently typed programming starts ---
-start having to work with types that depend on run-time factors.
+when you start having to work with types that depend on run-time factors.

 We've already been able to reap a lot of benefits.
 All of the type safety we
 discovered in the last part is now available to us in a fully dynamic world, as